The Prescription Drug Searches will be unavailable Friday, July 10th from 9:00 PM until Saturday, July 11th at 1:00 AM.

 ONE of the following:

-Individual had an inadequate response to corticosteroids;
+Individual has tried and had an inadequate response to corticosteroid therapy; OR

 ONE of the following: